UPCOMING

 Occidental College / Los Angeles, CA

 On May 31, 2026, The Judith Center presents the keynote panel for the Now Be Here Anniversary & Now Let’s Talk Events, hosted by Occidental College/OXY ARTS.
-Serving as the kickoff event of the daylong program, the panel will bring together a dynamic group of speakers with experience in journalism, arts activism, museum leadership, cultural theory, and curatorial practice, and will be moderated by artist Kathryn Andrews.
+Serving as the kickoff event of the daylong program, the panel will bring together a dynamic group of speakers with experience in journalism, arts activism, museum leadership, cultural theory, and curatorial practice.
 Panelists will consider effective instances of resisting sexism across different sectors of the art world over the last several decades, while also addressing the work that remains to be done to create more equitable and inclusive conditions within the field.

 PARTICIPANTS: